 Exceptions.
-The rules above do not apply to the following.
+The rules above do not apply to the follow-

-- Residential rental property or nonresidential real property. - Any property if, in the first tax year it is placed in service, the deduction under the Accelerated Cost Recovery System (ACRS) is more than the deduction under MACRS using the half-year convention.
+- 1. Residential rental property or nonresidential real prop- - 2.
+Any property if, in the first tax year it is placed in service, the deduction under the Accelerated Cost Recovery System (ACRS) is more than the deduction under MACRS using the half-year convention.
 For information on how to figure depreciation under ACRS, see Pub.
+534.

-534. - Property that was MACRS property in the hands of the person from whom you acquired it because of (2) above.
+3. Property that was MACRS property in the hands of the person from whom you acquired it because of (2)